Cauchy convergence in V-normed categories: Introduction

-Seeing the study of $\V$-normed categories as embedded into enriched category theory, we must take seriously the enriching monoidal-closed category $\Setss{\V}$ whose objects are mere sets equipped with a $\V$-valued function; morphisms are maps which keep or increase the $\V$-value of elements.
-Hence, $\V$-normed categories are categories enriched in $\Setss{\V}$.
-Despite its simplicity, $\Setss{\V}$ has an unexpected feature: the internal hom of objects $A$ and $B$ is given by {\em all} mappings $A\to B$, not just by the ($\Setss{\V}$)-morphisms $A\to B$.
-Hence, being central to the understanding of the theory, right from start we have to consider the somewhat strange $\V$-normed category induced by the internal hom of $\Setss{\V}$.
-This leads us to the $\V$-normed category of $\V$-normed sets with arbitrary maps as their morphisms.
+For any quantale $\V$, seeing the study of $\V$-normed categories as embedded into enriched category theory, we must pay close attention to the enriching symmetric monoidal-closed category $\Setss{\V}$ of $\V$-normed sets and $\V$-normed maps $f:A\to B$ (satisfying $|a|\leq|f a|$ for all $a\in A$), with the tensor product making the cartesian product $\V$-normed in the obvious way.
+Despite its simplicity, $\Setss{\V}$ has as an unexpected feature: the internal hom of objects $A$ and $B$ is given by {\em all} mappings $A\to B$, not just by the ($\Setss{\V}$)-morphisms $A\to B$.
+Hence, when one considers $\Setss{\V}$ as a $\V$-normed category, {\em i.e.} as a ($\Setss{\V}$)-enriched category, we obtain a category that has the same objects as $\Setss{\V}$, but whose morphisms are mere mappings, without any constraint vis-\`{a}-vis the norms of their domain or codomain.
+To avoid confusion, we use a different name for this category: $\nSetss{\V}$; its $\V$-norm gives a measure to which extent a mapping of $\V$-normed sets may (fail to) be $\V$-normed.
 It contains the ordinary category $\Setss{\V}$ as a non-full subcategory.
+In Kelly's \cite{Kel82} notation for the underlying ordinary category of an enriched category, one has

-As the recipient category for the presheaves over any given $\V$-normed category $\ncatX$, it is key in the study of any kind of completions of $\ncatX$.
+As the recipient category for the presheaves over any given $\V$-normed category $\ncatX$, the $\V$-normed category $\nSetss{\V}$ is key to the study of any kind of completions of $\ncatX$.